MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 ## Connected registry on Azure Arc-enabled Kubernetes

-- **Supported distributions**: AKS enabled by Azure Arc, Kubernetes using kind.
+- **Supported distributions**: AKS enabled by Azure Arc, Kubernetes by using the kind tool.

 Use the connected registry extension for Azure Arc to sync container images between your instance of Azure Container Registry and your on-premises Azure Arc-enabled Kubernetes cluster.
 You can deploy this extension to either a local cluster or to a remote cluster.
 The extension uses a sync schedule and window to ensure seamless syncing of images between the on-premises connected registry and the cloud-based instance of Azure Container Registry.